 National Emergency Services Museum, Sheffield, Old Police/ Fire Station, W Bar, Sheffield S3 8PT

-This museum in an old fire station is one of our favourites.
+This museum in an old fire station has lots of vehicles you can sit on/go inside.
 It’s convenient location just a stones throw from the city centre make it a frequent museum we visit as it’s always something we fall back on if we need something to do.
 Eric absolutely loves the outside yard which is full of old vehicles, and some of them you are welcome to sit in and go inside, so fun!
 The police room behind the cafe has a riot van, police cars and bikes and is must visit if you have kids that love this sort of thing.

 The cafe is basic but it’s very good for having your own picnic and ordering a hot drink… there’s a box of toys for kids to play with, TV with DVD screening and it’s very relaxed atmosphere.
 The museum has more to see that you’d think and is worth a visit for vehicle fanatics.